Home Battery Dispatch under a Tiered Peak Power Tariff: Running example

 \subsection{Price parameters}

-Figure~\ref{f-da-prices} shows the day-ahead prices $\lambda_t^\mathrm{da}$ for Trondheim, Norway, expressed in Norwegian Krone (NOK) per kW, sourced from Nord Pool \cite{NordPool2023}.
-The top figure covers the three-year period from 1 January 2020 to 31 December 2022, while the bottom figure zooms in on a particular week in January 2022.
-Day-ahead prices are announced daily at 13:00 for the following day.
+Figure~\ref{f-da-prices} shows day-ahead prices $\lambda_t^\mathrm{da}$ for Trondheim, in Norwegian Krone (NOK) per kWh, over the full three-year period (top) and one week in January 2022 (bottom); data are sourced from Nord Pool~\cite{NordPool2023}.

-Figure~\ref{f-tou-tariff} shows the time-of-use prices, which fluctuate according to the time of day and season, with distinct rates for the daytime period (6:00--22:00) and nighttime period (22:00--6:00), as well as different rates for January--March and April--December.